celestemccall/JavaScript_Selections_Loops/README.md

 Ex: `15` would print `'FIZZBUZZ'`, `33` would print `'FIZZ'`, and `35` would print `'BUZZ'`

-## Exercise 3: Repeat with While and Do/While
+## Exercise 3: Repeat with While and Do/While - DONE

 For exercise 3, repeat both exercise 1 and 2 as `while` and `do/while` loop solutions.

-## Exercise 4: Find Value
+## Exercise 4: Find Value - DONE

 In this exercise, you will count from iterate from 1 to n.
 If you iterate over a given value, then break out the loop and print "Found value!".
 If you do not find the value in the given range, print "Did not find value".